tlais147-physgeo01/snowIceIsComing/HOWTO.md

 ![image of organisations](images/gh_organisation.png)

-* Create a new organization with unique name - i.e. choose your username and append '_news', like 'kmicha_news'
+* Create a new organization with unique name - i.e. choose your username and append '-news', like 'kmicha-news'

 ![image of organizations](images/gh_new_org.png)